-- Mode of delivery: Bulk tanker-truck - Form of delivery: Liquid
+Mode of delivery: Bulk tanker-truck

-• On-site bulk storage: 1 tank, 56 m3 capacity.
+On-site bulk storage: 1 tank, 56 m capacity.

 Organic chelating agent will be delivered by trucks to the site.
 From the trucks, the reagent will be pumped into the on-site bulk storage tank, which will be installed inside the pregnant solution purification building within a secondary containment.
 The reagent will be pumped from the storage tank to smaller day-tanks for process use.